Gleanville History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Gleanville research.
-Another 103 words (7 lines of text) covering the years 1542, 1600, 1586, 1661, 1614, 1644, 1664 and 1735 are included under the topic Early Gleanville History in all our PDF Extended History products and printed products wherever possible.
+Another 103 words (7 lines of text) covering the years 1664, 1735, 1664, 1636, 1680, 1636, 1652, 1542, 1600, 1586 and 1661 are included under the topic Early Gleanville History in all our PDF Extended History products and printed products wherever possible.

 Gleanville Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Gleanville have been found, including Glanfield, Glanville, Glenville and others.

 Early Notables of the Gleanville family (pre 1700)